gomorpheus/morpheus-docs/integration_guides/nutanix.rst

 Adding a Nutanix Cloud
 ----------------------

-The Nutanix cluster should be available and responding to the https://fqdn:9440 url for authentication by {morpheus}.
+The Nutanix cluster should be available and responding to the https://fqdn:9440 url for authentication by |morpheus| .

 API URL
   example: https://10.30.21.220:9440